blakadder/blog/_posts/2023-11-17-black-friday.md

 Great prices on Aqara T1 sensors, Sonoff NSPanel Pro

+## Qidi

+Qidi's support is excellent and responsive and that's an added value you appreciate when you encounter issues.

+- [X-Plus 3](hhttps://s.zbanx.com/r/txOSp5J6Yoij) that can print almost any filament you can get your hands on with its enclosed actively heated chamber.
+Mine has done PETG, ABS, ASA, PA12 and Nylon with ease and the prints turn out amazing.
+Only 589$ and 10$ off with QIDI10 code.
+- [X-Max 3](https://s.zbanx.com/r/VxFXX1yFW5yl) if you print HUGE (325x325) things with industrial filaments for just 899$ and 20$ off with QIDI20 code.
+This is a hardcore maker machine and the only machine like this in sub 1000$ price range.
+Next best thing is a Voron 2.4.
+- [X-Smart 3](https://s.zbanx.com/r/bhdKLjvBgdZj) as a small entry level fully enclosed core XY desktop printer for 299$.
+Can be upgraded with nozzles from its bigger brothers and print the same filaments.

 ## 3D Jake

 [3D Jake](https://tidd.ly/40MBYMT) is one of my go-to stores for 3D printing accessories and filaments.
 They carry spare parts for my Qidi X-Plus 3 and Sovol SV06 printers as well as many others.
 Free shipping on orders over 49,90€